-Figure 9: NMDS ordination bi-plots of site scores, the environmental vectors fitted in the ordination space, and the trajectory of centroid.
-The ordination is based on species abundance data collected five times between 1999 and 2014 in the Shark Slough portion of the Transect M1.
+Figure 13: NMDS ordination bi-plots of site scores, the environmental vectors fitted in the ordination space, and the trajectory of centroid.
+The ordination is based on species abundance data collected in the Shark Slough portion of the Transect M2.
 Only the sites that showed significant ( $p \le 0.1$ ) rate of change in species composition along the hydrology gradient are shown.
-Initial point and the end of the trajectory represent the 1999 and 2014 sampling event, respectively
+Initial point and the end of the trajectory represent the 1999 and 2014 sampling event, respectively.